4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/orthogonalRangeSearching/twoDim/README.md

 i.e. search(tree, xLow, xHigh, yLow, yHigh).

 We first want to find the points that will satisfy the x-condition i.e. find me all points whose x-coordinates are between xLow and xHigh.
-To do so, we first need to find our split node in the x-tree, by performing binary search while traversing the x-tree - similar to how we found the split node in a 1D range tree.
+To do so, we first need to find our split node in the x-tree, by performing binary search[^1] while traversing the x-tree - similar to how we found the split node in a 1D range tree.
 This will give us our X-split.

 Now given our X-split, we want to find points that satisfy both our x-condition and y-condition.